The ALA's revised Intellectual Freedom policy

 What is never neutral is the fact that some statements are expressed while others are omitted, some interests are highlighted while others are overlooked.
 The OIF took on the challenging task of writing down what role a public forum should play in contentious times.
 It is my understanding that the members of the ALA Council worked extensively with the OIF on the language of this revised policy in order to ensure it represents the experiences of those who work in libraries around the country every day.

-There are a number of important ways the ALA does or could provide leadership here:
+There are a number of important ways the ALA already does or could provide leadership here:

 There is nothing neutral about the fact that this policy explicitly names "hate speech" and "hate groups" but not, for example, advocacy, protests, sexual education, or any of a number of "hot button" issues that could be expressed in a public meeting space.
 That the ALA felt the need to explicitly welcome hate groups in a climate where outspoken racism and anti-Semitism continues to rise, sends a message that the American Library Association does not represent libraries in America, nor those who work to uphold them.